CitizenLabDotCo/citizenlab/README.md

 10. If some of your engine's models have relationships with models outside the engine, don't forget to add e.g. `has_many` dependencies in decorator files in you engine's `model` folder.

+11. For feature engines, copy over `lib/blorgh/feature_specification.rb` and `spec/lib/settings_spec.rb` and edit according to your engine's specifications.

+12. If needed, create a `bin` folder with in it the desired binaries (e.g. `rake`).

 ## Adding smart group rules